CognitiveJ/wssimulator/README.md

     </dependency>
 ```

-### Examples when using wssimulator within your application
+### Examples when using WSSimulator within your application

 ######  Example with JSON/XML Validation
 ```java